foreverbell/parakeet/README.md

 ## Disclaimer

-I know **nothing** about compilers, Haskell and Japanese.
+I know **nothing** about parsing, Haskell and Japanese.
 This repository is purely for fun, and serving as a test-bed for some Haskell experiments.

 ## Introduction